 More about adoption and foster parenting

-Here is a short video about Theraplay, another approach to parent-child therapy.
+Here is a short video about Theraplay, another attachment-based approach to family therapy.

 More about gender identity and expression

-I am trained to provide gender assessments, and am a member of the Trans Clinical Supervisory Group created in Halifax in 2011.
-I offer a safe, supportive and non-judgmental space to explore your questions about your gender identity, gender expression and desired steps (whether hormones, gender-confirming surgeries, or all or none of these).
-I work within a model of full informed consent, to guide us in a collaborative dialogue based on the principle that you are the ultimate expert on your gender identity.
+I am trained to provide assessments for hormones and surgeries, in accordance with the WPATH Standards of Care, and am a member of the Pride Health Trans Clinical Supervisory Group.
+I offer a safe, supportive and non-judgmental space to explore your questions about your gender identity, gender expression and desired steps (whether hormones, gender-affirming surgeries, or all or none of these).
+I work within a model of informed consent, to guide us in a collaborative dialogue based on the principle that you are the ultimate expert on your gender identity.
 My role is to help facilitate, guide or coach you to navigate your exploration of gender identity with as much information, self-awareness and support as possible.